College of Liberal Arts

 Are practice questions/exams available anywhere?

 The TLC does not have practice exams or test preparation materials.
-The best way to prepare is to practice your reading, listening, and speaking of the language.
+The best way to prepare is to practice your reading, writing, listening, and speaking of the language.

 Where and when will I take the exam?